-An attempt is made in this paper to identify the West African Diasporas and their roles within the context of South-South migration, by focusing on Nigerian Diaspora in Ghana.
+In this paper, we have identified the West African Diasporas and their roles within the context of South-South migration, by focusing on Nigerian Diaspora in Ghana.
 The role of the regional community in facilitating the operations of Diaspora is examined in order to raise pertinent issues of opportunities and challenges of South-south migration in West Africa, and the policy implications.